 Submit your variant data into a public archive:

 The LRG-specific exon numbering system included in each LRG is based on the transcript(s) included in the fixed section.
 Each exon is numbered consecutively 5′ to 3′; the numbering is then applied to individual transcripts.

-As of November 2017, over 1076 LRGs have been created, of which 695 are public.
+Over LRGs have been created, of which are public.
 The aim is to create an LRG for every locus with clinical implications.
 To request an LRG please look at the LRG request page.

 The LRG standard and why it is needed is described in the following publication:

 “Locus Reference Genomic: reference sequences for the reporting of clinically relevant sequence variants”